Before shipping perishable products to the show, review the following information to ensure smooth delivery.

 - Storage space may be limited.
 Twenty-four-hour watchman service will be provided.
 However, all goods are stored at your own risk.

-*Please note: GES Booth Package for 10ft x 10ft booths includes complimentary storage.
-The 10ft x 20ft package includes a discounted storage rate of 25% off the listed storage rate.
+*Note: The IFPA Booth Packages for 10ft x 10ft booths include complimentary storage, and the 10ft x 20ft include discounted storage, 25% off the listed rate.

 On-Site Perishable Product Delivery

-All product delivery and pick-up between refrigerated storage and your booth is provided by GES at NO CHARGE for all exhibitors.
+All product delivery and pick-up between refrigerated storage and your booth is provided by GES at NO CHARGE.

 - All products will automatically be delivered - no forms required!
-Be sure to use the color-coded labels to show which day specific product is needed.
+Use the color-coded labels to show which day product is needed, and do not forget to mark your booth number on all sides of the crates.

-- Communicate to your team the time frame in which your product will be delivered and picked up from your booth each morning (see below).
+- Communicate to your team the time your product will be delivered and picked up from your booth each morning (see below).

-- Upon delivery of product each morning, re-label all remaining product with either Trash, Food Bank, or the appropriate daily color coded labels for GES pickup (labels will be provided onsite).
+- Upon delivery of product each morning, re-label any remaining product with either Trash, Food Bank, or the appropriate daily color coded labels for GES pickup (labels will be provided onsite).

 Thursday Product Delivery

-- If your product arrives at the marshalling yard on Thursday, delivery will be delivered based on the timing of when your truck unloads.
+- If your product arrives at the marshalling yard on Thursday, delivery will be based on the timing of when your truck unloads.
+This is a very busy day for product arrivals.

-- When you are ready, please schedule the pick-up of any remaining product to return to refrigerated storage at the GES Servicenter.
+- Schedule the pick-up of any remaining product to return to refrigerated storage at the GES Servicenter.

 Friday/Saturday Product Delivery

-- Product to be taken back to storage will be picked up from your booth starting at 8:00 a.m.
+- Product going back to storage will be picked up from your booth starting at 8:00 a.m.

-- In order to open the show on time, product will be picked up promptly.
-Please be sure to arrive prior to these published pick-up times or you could be charged handling fees to have them brought back out.
+- To open the show on time, product will be picked up promptly.
+Be sure to arrive prior to these published pick-up times or you could be charged handling fees to have them brought back out.

 Importing Produce to the United States